Alimony in Florida

 Alimony is a financial payment awarded to a financially needy spouse during or after a divorce.
 Alimony awards can vary based on their purpose and financial amount.

 For instance, some Florida courts may award temporary alimony to support a financially needy spouse while the divorce case is ongoing.
 Or, a Florida court may award an alimony payment to a spouse to help them achieve a degree or certificate to help them become less financially dependent on the paying spouse or help them transition to being single.
-In other cases, a Florida court may award alimony over a longer duration, or even permanently, to allow a needy spouse to maintain the same standard of living they had during the marriage.
+In other cases, a Florida court may award alimony over a longer duration to allow a needy spouse to maintain the same standard of living they had during the marriage.

 Callout 1: Hundred-dollar bills- Alimony awards- two facts listed